eolcoderllc/Seahorse/future_of_seashore.md

 stable, more performant, and far easier to maintain moving forward - reducing the number of hours I need to spend.
 It has most of the features of Seashore, and has a few more - like the "people selection".
 It uses a completely dynamic Core Image Filter layer allowing more filters to be added more easily.

+## I know Seashore very well.
+How hard is it to learn Seahorse?

+It should be a _piece of cake_.
+I've tried to retain the simplicity of Seashore, and kept the user interface **very** similar.
+The major difference is that Seahorse does not have layer linking, it offers the much more powerful layer grouping instead.
+It will support multiple layer selection in the future as a means of quick grouping.
+The other major difference is that Seahorse offers machine learning based tools, like object erase and image enhancement which can make image editing far simpler.

 ## Why isn't Seahorse free?

 Honestly, the ageism in tech plus my desire to not be disrespected has brought my career into retirement.
 This is a way to hopefully generate some income while keeping myself busy.

 ## What about the people that already donated to Seashore?